actuallyrizzn/Venice-AI-SDK/Venice-AI-Python-SDK-Plan.md

-Absolutely—what you’ve already got is a strong *usage-focused reference*, so this project plan will be a **companion blueprint** for building a lightweight but extensible **Python SDK for VeniceAPI**, geared toward Letta framework compatibility and dev ergonomics.
+Absolutely—what you've already got is a strong *usage-focused reference*, so this project plan will be a **companion blueprint** for building a lightweight but extensible **Python SDK for VeniceAPI**, geared toward Letta framework compatibility and dev ergonomics.

 Below is a **comprehensive SDK development project plan**, structured by phases and deliverables, omitting material already covered in the API reference guide.

 ---

 # 🛠 VeniceAPI Python SDK – Project Plan
-**Goal:** Build a developer-friendly, well-documented Python SDK that wraps VeniceAPI’s LLM endpoints (esp.
-Chat Completions), aligns with Letta’s use case needs, and optionally supports extensibility for future endpoints.
+**Goal:** Build a developer-friendly, well-documented Python SDK that wraps VeniceAPI's LLM endpoints (esp.
+Chat Completions), aligns with Letta's use case needs, and optionally supports extensibility for future endpoints.

 ---